uhop/dotfiles/README.md

     - It is available as a flatpak, but apparently it is completely unusable.
   - *Note:* if `snap-store` cannot be updated (because it is running) use:
     `snap-store --quit && snap refresh snap-store`
-- `AppImageLauncher`
+- AppImages
+  - `gear lever` is used via `flatpak`.
+See above.
-  - It is installed using the official `.deb` file or the PPA: https://github.com/TheAssassin/AppImageLauncher/wiki/Install-on-Ubuntu-or-Debian
+  - `AppImageLauncher` can be used.
+It is installed using the official `.deb` file or the PPA: https://github.com/TheAssassin/AppImageLauncher/wiki/Install-on-Ubuntu-or-Debian

 # Application-specific notes